Suspect in 6 Arizona killings never got over his divorce

 While he was being sought by investigators last week, police offered to provide security for people involved in the divorce.

 Judge Susanna Pineda, who handled the case in family court, was provided a security detail outside her home after she was notified of her connection to the suspect.
+Pineda said she did not remember Jones or the divorce.

 The domestic-violence arrest did not legally prevent Jones from buying the .40-caliber Glock handgun that was used in the attacks, said Thomas Mangan, a spokesman for the Bureau of Alcohol, Tobacco and Firearms.

+Jones, like similar killers, was driven by a profound sense of being wronged, Rustigan said.

+"All these guys have fallen down," he said.
+"They are blaming everybody except themselves."

-Associated Press Writer Melissa Daniels in Phoenix contributed to this report.
+Associated Press Writer Melissa Daniels contributed to this report.

 Follow Jacques Billeaud at www.twitter.com/jacquesbilleaud .
 His work can be found at https://bit.ly/2GGWEPO .